-As of September 30, 2005, USA Funds had total federal reserve fund assets of approximately \$331 million; allowance for future defaults, and deferred revenue of approximately \$185 million; and a fund balance of approximately \$127 million.
-Through September 30, 2005, the outstanding, unpaid, aggregate amount of principal and interest on loans that had been directly guaranteed by USA Funds under the FFELP was approximately \$63 billion.
-In addition, as of September 30, 2005, USA Funds had operating fund assets totaling approximately \$473 million.
+As of September 30, 2006, USA Funds had total federal reserve fund assets of approximately \$226 million and net assets of approximately \$200 million.
+Through September 30, 2006, the outstanding, unpaid, aggregate amount of principal and interest on loans that had been directly guaranteed by USA Funds under the FFELP was approximately \$77 billion.
+In addition, as of September 30, 2006, USA Funds had operating fund assets totaling approximately \$793 million.

-The U.S. Department of Education's published reserve ratios are based on cumulative net assets, deferred revenue and liability for future default provisions divided by the original principal amount of the outstanding loans guaranteed.
-Following this formula, the reserve ratio for USA Funds for the last five fiscal years for which information is available was as follows:
+The U.S. Department of Education's published reserve ratios are based on cumulative net assets and liability for future default provisions divided by the original principal amount of the outstanding loans guaranteed.
+Following this formula, the reserve ratio for USA Funds for the last five fiscal years was as follows: